-There are an estimated 5 million people in the US that take kratom to help support their overall wellbeing.
+What does kratom taste like?
+Well there are an estimated 5 million people in the US that take kratom to help support their overall wellbeing.
 Kratom, usually taken as a powder, comes from the dried leaves of the Mitragyna speciosa, a tree native to Southeast Asia.
-It has been consumed in its native countries of Thailand, Papua New Guinar, Indonesia, Myanmar, and Malaysia for hundreds as a form of traditional medicine.
+It has been consumed in its native countries of Thailand, Papua New Guinea, Indonesia, Myanmar, and Malaysia for hundreds as a form of traditional medicine.
 As an herbal supplement, kratom can help to relieve symptoms of stress, sleeplessness, and fatigue and is becoming increasingly popular for its beneficial properties.

 Once the leaves are dried, crushed, and rendered to powder, they can be encapsulated or taken as straight dose.
 Unfortunately, when taken in its powder form, you end up having to deal with kratom’s very unique taste.

 According to kratom users, kratom’s taste is similar to that of extremely over-steeped green tea.
 This can be convenient in one sense since many people actually brew kratom power into a tea.
 This makes it easier to take the dosage than the usual toss-and-wash method employed by people who take the powder dry.
 However, beyond the over-steeped green tea taste, kratom has also been described as being quite acrid or bitter, as well as earthy and dense.